weaveworks-guides/weave-net-legacy/ubuntu-simple/README.md

 78476d7404c5        weaveworks/weave:v1.1.0       "/home/weave/weaver    3 minutes ago       Up 3 minutes        10.1.42.1:53->53/tcp, 10.1.42.1:53->53/udp, 0.0.0.0:6783->6783/tcp, 0.0.0.0:6783->6783/udp   weave
 ~~~

-Your network should also be peered, which can be viewed by running:  `weave status`
+Your network is peered, and can be viewed by running:  `weave status`

 ## Building & Deploying the _'Hello, Weave!'_ Service

-Next, build an Apache webserver container image and use Weave to run it.
+Next, build an Apache webserver container image and use **Weave** to run it.

 On `weave-gs-01` run